 The Student Services Office, located on the second floor of the L.R.
 McDonald Administration Building on the A.P.
-White Campus in Columbia, is responsible for coordinating the following areas: admissions, athletics, student activities, career services, international students, student government, residence life, campus recreation, intramural activities, public safety and security, student health services, public relations, Bonner Scholars, civic engagement, and student leadership.
+White Campus in Columbia, is responsible for coordinating the following areas: admissions, athletics, student activities, career services, student government, residence life, campus recreation, intramural activities, public safety and security, student health services, public relations, Bonner Scholars, civic engagement, and student leadership.
 Each department has a staff member responsible for day-to-day operations.
 Their respective office locations and extension numbers may be found by visiting the Lindsey Wilson College website.

-Health Services/Campus Nurse
+Health Services

-The director of Health Services/campus nurse is located in the Blue Raider Sports Medicine Office, which is in the basement of Phillips Hall.
-The office is open to all students for the purpose of consultation, administering prescribed medication (e.g., allergy shots), checking blood pressure, and providing overall health information and general minor treatments and referrals.
-Office hours are posted on the Lindsey Wilson College website and appointments can be made by emailing cootst@lindsey.edu.
+Lindsey Wilson College Health Services is located in the basement of Phillips Hall.
+Tamara Coots, RN, is available for the purpose of consultation, administering medications (e.g., allergy shots), checking blood pressure, and providing general overall health information.
+Additionally, in partnership with Cumberland Family Medical Center, Inc., TytoCare telehealth services are available on campus to all students, faculty, and staff.
+The TytoCare system uses medical equipment to perform a physical examination during the telehealth appointment by a remote medical provider.
+Lab testing is available for, but not limited to, influenza, Covid-19, strep, mono, urinalysis, and general blood work.
+Office hours are posted on the Lindsey Wilson College website and appointments can be made by emailing cootst@lindsey.edu or by calling 270-384-8138.